-In fact a WordPress themes is not to chosen just because is “beautiful aesthetically”.
+In fact, WordPress themes is not to choose just because is “beautiful aesthetically”.

 It should also be judged according to its functionalities and the facilitation of implementation.